openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/01-create-project.md

 As part of this scenario we've provided a Quarkus-based microservice that will serve as our Coffee Menu Service.
 The service provides a simple RESTful endpoint that can return a list of coffees on the menu, as well as the details of a single coffee item that can be selected by name.

-To run the service, we will first need to compile and package it:
+To run the service, we will first need to compile and package it.

+We first need to navigate to the correct directory:

 `cd /root/projects/kogito/coffeeservice-quarkus`{{execute T2}}

+After which we can package the project:

 `mvn clean package`{{execute T2}}

 This will create a new runnable Quarkus JAR file.
 We can now run the application: